CS257-F23/team-project-b/Data/Proposal.md

 ### Team Roles

-Cuong Chi Tran - Create unit tests.
-Help with creating the search by cancer site function.
+- Cuong Chi Tran - Create unit tests.
+Help with creating the search by cancer site and by year function.

 - Daniel Estrada - Work on tests and help with creating the display by year function.